joshcanhelp/josh-to-11/content/post/261-how-we-are-teaching-right-now.md

 <img src="/_images/2020/05/lego-baby.jpg" class="aligncenter">

 I'll say this clearly and up-front: **this is not a guide on how to teach your child**.
 I do not know how to do that with my own kids, let alone yours.
 This is just one person's story about trying, failing, and trying again.
-Maybe our path can be helpful if you need ideas or maybe it's just interesting to hear what another family doing.
+Maybe our path can be helpful if you need ideas or maybe it's just interesting to hear what another family is doing.

 If you are a parent going through something similar or an educator with a perspective to share on this, I'd be **delighted** to talk to you.
 You can reach me [@joshcanhelp on Twitter](https://twitter.com/joshcanhelp) or `josh` at this domain by email.